ekzhang/redis-rope/README.md

 <img src="https://i.imgur.com/yJHA0xj.png" alt="Latency graph comparing redis-rope and native Redis strings" width="600">
 </p>

-Each time the length of the string doubles, the basic type gets exponentially slower because it does not scale to large data as well, while the `redis-rope` type provided by this module stays fast.
+For small strings, there is not much difference.
+However, each time the length of the string doubles, the basic type gets exponentially slower because it does not scale to large data as well, while the `redis-rope` type provided by this module stays fast.

 ## Installation